pufengdu/RetroFuns/WFWG/WFWPCDOS71.md

   <img src=https://github.com/pufengdu/RetroFuns/assets/5275359/cc9f368c-401d-44ca-8f99-ebeae9b24627 width="40%" /> <img src=https://github.com/pufengdu/RetroFuns/assets/5275359/2b6b27ab-f07f-44e5-9aaf-76928126de80 width="40%" />
 </p>

 **Tip 3**: If you installed your WFW on a FAT16 partition in PC-DOS 7.1.
 All those installation steps are still needed to make it work for the first time!
-After that, you can enable permanent swap file and 32 BFA as described in Tip 2.
+After that, you can enable permanent swap file with **32BFA** as described in Tip 1 and 2.
 Before you restart WFW, make sure to edit **SYSTEM.INI [386enh]**, now the

 ```
 device=vshare.386